 The Outlook Today page was (is?) used as a nice dashboard overview by many people.

-In Outlook 2003, the Messages section of Outlook Today basically become redundant when they introduced the Favorite Folders section to the Navigation Pane.
+In Outlook 2003, the Messages section of Outlook Today basically became redundant when they introduced the Favorite Folders section to the Navigation Pane.
 This got renamed to just “Favorites” in later versions of Outlook but it still does the same.

 Just like the Messages section in Outlook Today, you can add folders to the Favorites section for easy access and to monitor them for new emails.

 Via a right click on any mail folder, you’ll get the option to add it to your Favorites list but you can also use drag & drop.
 To remove them, simply right click on them again to get the option to remove them.

 In Outlook 2010, 2013 2016 and 2019 (but not in Outlook for Office 365 with the Single Line Ribbon), you can also use the “Show in Favorites” button on the Folder tab to add and remove folders.

 Benefits of Favorites over the Outlook Today implementation is that you can always access them directly (but also can minimize the section since Outlook 2007 if you want to) and that you can also directly add Search Folders to it which requires a trip to the Registry for Outlook Today.

 Note: You must be in the Mail Navigation (CTRL+1) to see the Favorites section.
 You will not see it when you are in the Folder List Navigation (CTRL+6).